List of Major League Baseball players from Japan

-A total of 64 Japanese-born players have played in at least one Major League Baseball (MLB) game.
-Of these players, five are currently on MLB rosters.
+A total of 74 Japanese-born players have played in at least one Major League Baseball (MLB) game.
+Of these players, twelve are on existing MLB rosters.
 The first instance of a Japanese player playing in MLB occurred in 1964, when the Nankai Hawks, a Nippon Professional Baseball (NPB) team, sent three exchange prospects to the United States to gain experience in MLB's minor league system.
 One of the players, pitcher Masanori Murakami, was named the California League Rookie of the Year while playing for the Fresno Giants (the San Francisco Giants' Class-A team).

-Giants executives were impressed with his talent and on September 1, 1964 Murakami was promoted, thus becoming the first Japanese player to play in MLB, as well as being the first Asian player.
+Giants executives were impressed with his talent and on September 1, 1964, Murakami was promoted, thus becoming the first Japanese player to play in MLB, as well as being the first Asian player.
 After Murakami put up good pitching statistics as a reliever, Giants executives sought to exercise a clause in their contract with the Hawks that, they claimed, allowed them to buy up an exchange prospect's contract.
 NPB officials objected, stating that they had no intention of selling Murakami's contract to the Giants and telling them that Murakami was merely on loan for the 1964 season.
 After a two-month stalemate the Giants eventually agreed to send Murakami back to the Hawks after the 1965 season.
 This affair led to the 1967 United States – Japanese Player Contract Agreement, also known as the "Working Agreement", between MLB and NPB, which was basically a hands-off policy.